iledzka/LivingstonFC/README.md

 It was built as a part of my Graded Unit project at college.
 I have created every part of the app myself.

-The content is provided by my own RESTful API - Livingson FC API, and BBC Sport News.
+The content is provided by my own RESTful API - Livingson FC API, and BBC Sport News API.

 ###### The libraries used:
 - Alamofire 4.7